-How do you feel when you put on that mask. yep the caped avenger is going VR with Batman: Arkham VR that, says Rocksteady games will immerse you in the Dark Knight's Universe and redefines what it means to Be the Batman.
+How do you feel when you put on that mask?
+Yep, the caped crusader goes VR with Batman: Arkham VR, a game that immerses you in the Dark Knight's universe and redefines what it means to be the Batman.

 Star Wars Battlefront: X-Wing VR